SUNY at Albany: Statistics

 Biography

 Edward Fitzgerald Burns is an American actor and filmmaker.
-He first came to attention for The Brothers McMullen (1995), his ultra low-budget independent film that went on to be a worldwide hit.
-Other film appearances include Saving Private Ryan (1998), The Holiday (2006), Man on a Ledge (2012), Friends with Kids (2012), and Alex Cross (2012).
-Burns directed movies such as She's the One (1996), Sidewalks of New York (2001), and The Fitzgerald Family Christmas (2012).
-On television, he starred as Bugsy Siegel in the TNT crime drama series Mob City and as Terry Muldoon in TNT's Public Morals.
+He rose to fame with The Brothers McMullen (1995), his low-budget independent film that became successful worldwide.
+His other film appearances include Saving Private Ryan (1998), The Holiday (2006), 27 Dresses (2008), Man on a Ledge (2012), Friends with Kids (2012), and Alex Cross (2012).
+Burns directed films such as She's the One (1996), Sidewalks of New York (2001), and The Fitzgerald Family Christmas (2012).
+On television, he appeared as Bugsy Siegel in the TNT crime drama series Mob City and as Terry Muldoon in TNT's Public Morals.

 4. D. B. Woodside